gimli-org/gimli/doc/user-guide/meshes.md

 | {py:class}`Triangle <pygimli.meshtools.readTriangle>`      |   Read Triangle mesh   |
 :::

-+++

 ### Example: mesh generation using Gmsh

 When the scientific task requires a complex finite-element discretization (i.e. incorporation of structural information, usage of a complete electrode model (CEM), etc.), external meshing tools with visualization capabilities may be the option of choice for some users.
 In general, the bindings provided by pygimli allow to interface any external mesh generation software.

-+++

-## Mesh visualization

-+++
+For examples on how to use external meshing software, refer to the [examples section](../examples/1_meshing/) on the pyGIMLi website.

 ## Mesh modification

-+++

 pyGIMLi provides a variety of operators to modify your mesh.
 The following table gives an overview of the most important functions: